Sidebar

 Only one source containing the information about the service is used; the next source is only tried if the previous one was disabled or did not yield any servers (for the service).

-The “local environment/registry settings”, LINKERD, NAMERD, and LBOS sources are disabled by default.
+The “local environment/registry settings”, LINKERD, and NAMERD sources are disabled by default.

 To enable the the “local environment/registry settings” source - set CONN_LOCAL_ENABLE environment variable to “1” (or “ON, or “YES”, or “TRUE”) or add LOCAL_ENABLE=1 to [CONN] section in .ini file.